Estimating the Jones polynomial for Ising anyons on noisy quantum computers: Introduction

 Currently available quantum devices fall under the noisy intermediate-scale quantum (NISQ) paradigm; they are not error-corrected and so the size of circuits one can run is limited by the amount of decoherence.
 To avoid the detrimental effects of decoherence, it is crucial to adapt abstract circuits to the specific quantum processor and reduce the number of operations required, one aims to optimise compilation of abstract circuits to circuits composed of the native gateset of the specific quantum processor, and also respect the processors qubit-qubit connectivity.
 Furthermore, there is a plethora of error mitigation techniques being developed~\cite{endo2021hybrid}, whose aim is to amplify and correct the biases of the signal that one reads-off a quantum device.

 In this work, we are concerned with two theoretical reductions, and we focus on knots, however our pipeline is readily applicable to links, as well.
 The first reduction maps the evaluation of the Jones polynomial of a knot, to the computation of the partition function of an associated Potts model.
-The second reduction maps the latter to the estimation of a quantum amplitude involving a stabiliser, or Clifford, circuit.
-This specific mapping through a Potts model results in Clifford circuits which are classically efficiently strongly simulatable, where strong simulation means that any complex amplitude can be obtained exactly.
-However, under the assumption that the quantum device's low level operations, as well as the coherent noise processes, do not differentiate between Clifford and non-Clifford circuits, the motivation for using such circuits as benchmarks for NISQ processors still holds.
-We also remind the reader that randomised benchmarking with Clifford circuits is based on the fact that Clifford circuits are efficient to simulate classically~\cite{magesan2011scalable,proctor2019direct}.
-So, sampling knots and estimating the Jones polynomial on a quantum device and verifying the answer efficiently by classical simulation can be automated, and defines a standardised benchmark for NISQ devices over a specific distribution of interesting Clifford circuits.
-We focus on the quantum engineering aspect of compiling the circuit for the H-test on IBM Quantum backends and performing error mitigation with comparison of different methods.
+The second reduction maps the latter to the estimation of a quantum amplitude involving a stabiliser, or Clifford, unitary.
+Clifford unitaries are classically efficiently strongly simulatable, where strong simulation means that any complex amplitude can be obtained exactly, so there is no quantum advantage for this task.
+However, the quantum circuits for estimating the amplitudes through the H-test are generally not Clifford circuits since they involve the controlled unitary.
+This is a useful situation for application benchmarking~\cite{lubinski2023application, QCAppBenchmarks}, since the circuits to be executed are made from universal gates but the expected answer can be efficiently classically obtained even for large numbers of qubits.
+Hence we propose that sampling knots and estimating the Jones polynomial on a quantum device while verifying the answer efficiently by classical simulation can be automated, and defines a standardised application benchmark for quantum computers.
+We focus on a small illustrative example of the procedure, and discuss the quantum engineering aspect of compiling the circuit for the H-test on IBM Quantum backends and performing error mitigation with comparison of different methods.
 Furthermore, we track the performance over days and check consistency of the devices' operation.

-\section{Knot diagrams and\\ the Jones polynomial}
+\section{Knot diagrams and the Jones polynomial}

 A \emph{knot} is a circle embedded in $\mathbb{R}^3$.
 Intuitively, it is a strand that can be tangled with itself and is closed, i.e. has no open, or loose, ends.
 Importantly, strands are not allowed to intersect nor go through themselves or other strands.
 A \emph{knot diagram} is a projection of a knot in $\mathbb{R}^2$ which keeps information about over- and under-crossings.
 The following are examples of knot diagrams \cite{knotatlas}: